mse150s20/p2-kinetics/README.md

 This reaction depends on the concentration of A and the concentration of B concentration of A is A/(A+B+C), and the concentration of B is B/(A+B+C)

-k1 and k2 are our reaction constants.
+Both k1 and k2 are our reaction constants for this project.